fqlx/fqlx/README.md

 ### Hi there 👋

 - 💻 I'm a full-stack developer, specialized in JavaScript/TypeScript, DeFi, trading, and familiar with the web/crypto ecosystem
 - 💼 I work at Kraken on UI and funding gateways.
-I was previously at Cisco for cloud VoIP signaling and routing, and co-founded a trading startup
+I was previously at Cisco for cloud VoIP signaling, and co-founded a trading startup
 - 🛳️ Fun fact: I love olympic weightlifting - Movements like the snatch, clean and jerk
 - 🌱 I’m currently learning smart contracts and economics/crypto-economics
 - 📫 How to reach me: see my email in the left sidebar